ODIMTA/SustainabilityAssessment/ExcelBook/README.md

-# SustainabilityAssessment
+# Excel Simulation Model - New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems

 This repository folder contains an Excel Book with six spreadsheets that could serve to reproduce the results outlined in the research article:

 **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"**
 Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025)

-Currently is under review for publication in the *Journal of Cleaner Production*
+that is currently is under review for publication in the *Journal of Cleaner Production*

 ---
 ## 📦 Folder content